growth-mate/docs/src/getting-started/introduction.md

 # Introduction
 Welcome to GrowthMate Dashboard!

-Here you will learn more about our product and how it can help you serve hyper-targeted ads.
+Here, you will learn more about our product and how it can help you serve hyper-targeted ads.
 ## About

 GrowthMate Dashboard is a revolutionary platform for creating and publishing web3 ads.
 Our goal is to offer hyper-targeted ads tailored to the user's transaction history, significantly increasing Return on Ad Spend (ROAS) for advertisers and resulting in higher earnings for publishers.